 What is the nutrition for this recipe?

-To optimize your keto diet you should definitely check out the Keto-specific digestive enzymes pictured above called Real-Zymes from our partner Pure Essence.
-The one customized for Keto actually contains enzymes sufficient to break down at least 54 grams of protein (for those who get up to 30% of their calories from protein), 60 grams of fats (up to 75% of calories) and 25 grams of carbs (14% of calories).
+To optimize your keto diet, you should definitely check out the keto-specific digestive enzymes pictured below called Real-Zymes from our partner Pure Essence.
+The one customized for Keto actually contains enzymes sufficient to break down at least 54 grams of protein (for those who get up to 30% of their calories from protein), 60 grams of fats (up to 75% of calories), and 25 grams of carbs (14% of calories).

 Keto Mongolian Beef